nclient/NClient/README.md

 public interface IMyClient { [GetMethod("entities")] Entity[] Get(); }
 ```
 #### Parameter attributes
 By default, parameters that are custom objects are passed in the request body and primitive parameters are passed in a URL query.
-You can explicitly specify how to pass the parameter using attributes: `QueryParam`, `BodyParam`, `HeaderParam`, `RouteParam`.
+You can explicitly specify how to pass a parameter using attributes: `QueryParam`, `BodyParam`, `HeaderParam`, `RouteParam`.
 ```C#
 public interface IMyClient { [PostMethod] void Post([QueryParam] Entity entity); }
 ```
-You can change the attribute name:
+It is also possible to change a parameter name:
 ```C#
 public interface IMyClient { [PostMethod] void Post([QueryParam(Name = "myEntity")] Entity entity); }
 ```
 #### Property attributes
-`QueryParam` attribute allows you to change the property name of the custom object that is passed in URL query.
+`QueryParam` attribute allows you to change a property name of a custom object that is passed in URL query.
 ```C#
 public class Entity { [QueryParam(Name = "id")] public int Id }
 ```